Groups acting on trees with Tits' independence property (P): Invariant structures

-We now define three kinds of \scpos of the graph $\Gamma$. \begin{enumerate}[(a)] \item Given a cotree $z$ of $\Gamma$, the associated partial orientation $O_{z}$ consists of all arcs $a$ such that $o(a) \not\in Vz$ and $a$ lies on the directed path from $o(a)$ to $z$.
+\begin{defn} We now define three kinds of \scpos of the connected graph $\Gamma$.
+Each type in the definition is a different type of \scpo, and each \scpo arises from a natural combinatorial feature of the graph $\Gamma$.
+To highlight this, for each type we denote the combinatorial feature by $z$ and the \scpo associated to $z$ by $O_{z}$ or $O^+_{z}$. \begin{enumerate}[(a)] \item Given a cotree $z$ of $\Gamma$, the associated partial orientation $O_{z}$ consists of all arcs $a$ such that $o(a) \not\in Vz$ and $a$ lies on the projecting path from $o(a)$ to $z$.
 (In particular, $O_\Gamma = \emptyset$.) \item Suppose $z$ is a cycle graph equipped with one of its two cyclic orientations, such that $z$ occurs as a cotree of $\Gamma$.
-Then the associated partial orientation $O^+_{z}$ is the union of $O_{z}$ with the cyclic orientation of $z$. \item If $\Gamma$ is a tree and we are given an end $z$ of $\Gamma$, then for each arc $a \in AT$, exactly one of $a$ and $\overline{a}$ is directed towards $\xi$, that is, it belongs to a ray in the equivalence class $z$.
-The set $O_{z}$ is then defined to be directed towards $z$ is thus an orientation of $T$. \end{enumerate} Here are some observations on these partial orientations:

-\begin{enumerate}[(i)] \item The associated partial orientations of type (a), (b) and (c) are all strongly confluent. \item The partial orientations of types (b) and (c) are in fact full orientations of $\Gamma$; a partial orientation of type (a) is full if and only if $z$ consists of a single vertex with no edges. \item If $z$ is a cotree or end of $\Gamma$ and $G$ is a group of automorphisms of $\Gamma$, then $z$ is $G$-invariant if and only if $O_z$ is $G$-invariant. \end{enumerate}
+Then from part (\ref{scposTypeI}) we have a partial orientation $O_{z}$.
+For this type we define the associated partial orientation $O^+_{z}$ to be the union of $O_{z}$ with the cyclic orientation of $z$. \item If $\Gamma$ is a tree and we are given an end $z$ of $\Gamma$, then for each arc $a \in A\Gamma$, exactly one of $a$ and $\overline{a}$ is directed towards $z$, that is, it belongs to a ray in the equivalence class $z$.
+The set $O_{z}$ is then defined to be those arcs in $A\Gamma$ that are directed towards $z$, and is thus an orientation of $\Gamma$.
+For this type $O_z$ is the associated partial orientation. \end{enumerate} Here are some observations on these partial orientations: \begin{enumerate}[(i)] \item The associated partial orientations of type (\ref{scposTypeI}), (\ref{scposTypeII}) and (\ref{scposTypeIII}) are all strongly confluent. \item The partial orientations of types (\ref{scposTypeII}) and (\ref{scposTypeIII}) are in fact full orientations of $\Gamma$; a partial orientation of type (\ref{scposTypeI}) is full if and only if $z$ consists of a single vertex with no edges. \item If $z$ is a cotree or end of $\Gamma$ and $G$ is a group of automorphisms of $\Gamma$, then $z$ is $G$-invariant if and only if $O_z$ is $G$-invariant. \end{enumerate} \end{defn}